the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-considerations-limitations.md

 Closed source software also inherently lacks verifiability.
 Many package management tools for programming languages lack completeness, they cannot capture the system dependencies that using a container or VM can facilitate.

-What are our options for describing a complete and verifiable compute environments, ideally without needing to master a number of different different complex tools in order to do so?
+What are our options for describing a complete and verifiable compute environments, ideally without needing to attain mastery of a number of different different complex tools in order to do so?

 ## Verifiability